Sports : Joshua and Fury agree to fight twice

 A distinctly British heavyweight title showdown between Anthony Joshua and Tyson Fury in 2021 is getting closer.

-Fury confirmed on Wednesday that he reached an agreement with Joshua’s team to mount a couple of fights between current heavyweight belt holders.
+Fury confirmed Wednesday that he reached an agreement with Joshua’s team. to mount a couple of fights between current heavyweight belt holders.

 “The greatest fight in British boxing history has been agreed,” Fury said in a video message he posted on Twitter.
 “Two agreed fights”.

-Joshua promoter Eddie Hearn previously told Britain’s Sky Sports network that both sides agreed to play two fights.
+Joshua promoter Eddie Hearn previously told the British network Sky Sports that both sides agreed to play two fights.

 “We are in tune,” said Hearn.
 “It is fair to say that, in principle, both boxers agreed to fight.
 Two fights. “